videlicet/Kokan-Swap-Meet/README.md

 After logging in, you will be redirected to your Dashboard.
 You can see information about your account on the right side of the center view (on small screens, this information will be displayed on <em>User Profile</em>).
 To the left, you will see assets you have linked with Kokan.

-Click on the navigation bar element on the top right (it shows your username while you're logged in) to open a dropdown menu.
+Click on the navigation bar element on the top right (on larger screens, it shows your username while you're logged in) to open a dropdown menu.
 This menu takes you to:

 ### User